EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F01 - operational service

-"As an consumer of european radar data, I want E-RADAR to be an operational service.
+"As an consumer of OPERA Open Radar Data, I want OPERA Open Radar Data to be an operational service.
 So I can build my operational services based on E-RADAR data."

 *Priority:*
 - primary

 *Clarifications:*
 - What is the meaning of "operational service"?
-- E-RADAR will be a fully operational service, providing core capability on behalf of EUMETNET Members.
+- OPERA Open Radar Data will be a fully operational service, providing core capability on behalf of EUMETNET Members.
 Requirements F02 to F06 describe the Service levels required.

 *Acceptance criteria:*